eddmann/eddmann.github.io/_posts/2023/2023-08-06-rewriting-the-santa-lang-interpreter-in-rust-part-2-runtimes.md

 ---
 layout: post
 title: 'Rewriting the santa-lang Interpreter in Rust, Part 2 - Runtimes'
-meta: 'This series of articles documents my experience rewriting the santa-lang interpreter in Rust.
-In this article, I delve into how I integrated the core language library with the desired (delivery) runtimes.'
+meta: 'This series of posts documents my experience rewriting the santa-lang interpreter in Rust.
+In this post, I delve into how I integrated the core language library with the desired (delivery) runtimes.'
 tags: rust santa-lang interpreter santa-lang-in-rust-series
 ---

 With the [core language library](https://eddmann.com/posts/rewriting-the-santa-lang-interpreter-in-rust-part-1-implementing-the-core/) now written, I could go about building the desired (delivery) runtimes.
-In this article within the series, I will delve into my experience integrating the core language library with these chosen runtimes, documenting some of the challenges that I faced along the way.
+In this post within the series, I will delve into my experience integrating the core language library with these chosen runtimes, documenting some of the challenges that I faced along the way.

 <!--more-->